Current Students

 (2) The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 Students may ask the college to amend a record that they believe is inaccurate or misleading.
-They should write to the college official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write to the college official responsible for the record, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.

 If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.